 - Enterprise value to business gross revenues or net sales.

-- Enterprise value to EBITDA, net income or free cash flow.
+- Value to EBITDA, net income or free cash flow.

 - Enterprise value to business total assets.

-Since all merger and acquisition filings are subject to the SEC scrutiny, you have the solid assurance of consistency and accuracy of the comparable business sales reporting.
-The result is a highly defensible and accurate basis to estimate your business value.
+SEC reviews all merger and acquisition filings.
+So you have the solid assurance of consistency and accuracy of the comparable business sales reporting.
+As a result, you get a highly defensible and accurate basis to estimate your business value.

-Note that the enterprise value-based valuation multiples are very useful to establish the value of similar private firms.
-This is because the underlying transactions resemble the typical private business acquisition scenarios:
+Note that you can use the enterprise value-based valuation multiples to establish the value of similar private firms.
+Why?
+Because the underlying transactions resemble the typical private business acquisition scenarios:

 - They involve transfers of controlling ownership interests.

-- Financial statements are adjusted to bring them in compliance with the GAAP accounting standards.
+- Companies adjust their financial statements to bring them in compliance with the GAAP accounting standards.

-- The business enterprise value is what private business buyers get in a transaction structured as a typical asset purchase.
+- You need to know the business enterprise value in order to structure a transaction as a typical asset purchase.